Camp Coaching Staff

 Mark Vanderslice, Head Men's Basketball Coach

-Mark Vanderslice begins his third year as the head men's basketball coach at USC Aiken.
+Mark Vanderslice wrapped up his fourth year as the head men's basketball coach at USC Aiken.

-Vanderslie was named the PBC Coach of the Year during his second year with USC Aiken after leading the squad to the third-best record in the league.
-He tripled the program's win total from his first year and had USC Aiken on the verge of making the NCAA Tournament.
-He coached three all-conference student-athletes and had two of the highest-scoring games in the program's illustrious history. ?
+Vanderslice was named the PBC Coach of the Year during his second year with USC Aiken after leading the squad to the third-best record in the league and one of the biggest turnarounds in school history.
+He tripled the program's win total from his first year and had USC Aiken on the verge of making the NCAA Tournament, garnering an 18-9 overall mark, including a 12-7 ledger in league play.
+He coached three all-conference student-athletes and had two of the highest-scoring games in the program's illustrious history.
+His team broke the school's scoring average (83.0 ppg) and led the PBC in made three-point field goals (250).
+His squad was also tenacious defensively, holding opponents to 42.5 percent shooting from the floor, which was second-best in the conference.

 During his first year, Vanderslice's team knocked off the PBC East and West Division leaders.
 He coached all-conference performer Arbry Butler.
-Jevon Patton's 12 assists against Young Harris were the fifth most in school history while Butler's nine blocks made the top-10 list in school history.
+His nine blocks in a game made the top-10 list in school history.

 Vanderslice came to USC Aiken after spending the last five years as the head coach at Louisburg Junior College in Louisburg, NC.
 He guided his team to a 152-20 record, including a 94-11 mark during conference play.
 Vanderslice led his program to a top-eight finish in the final national polls each season.
 During the 2012-13 season his team posted a 35-2 record, the most wins in school history and finished No. 1 in the final national polls.